honepoli/WBSManegement/README.md

 # WBS Management Demo

-This is a simple WBS management application built with Node.js, SQLite and vanilla HTML/JS/CSS.
+This is a simple WBS management application built with Node.js, PostgreSQL and vanilla HTML/JS/CSS.

 ## Setup